WiseGuru/Community-Digital-Garden-Docs/customization/prevent-domain-spoofing.md

 There are new(ish) tools and protocols that have been tacked onto email to make it more secure.
 Specifically, tools like [SPF, DKIM, and DMARC](https://maxwellcti.com/technical-guides/securing-email/) identify authorized email servers, authenticate emails, and set a policy for what to do when recipients get unauthorized email.

 - **SPF** identifies which servers are allowed to send email.
-- **DKIM** signs messages sent from preconfigured servers.
+- **DKIM** signs messages sent from configured servers.
 - **DMARC** tells receiving servers what to do with inauthentic mail.

-If you send and receive emails from your own email server, have a newsletter, or just want to learn more, we recommend checking out [the guide at MaxwellCTI on Securing Email](https://maxwellcti.com/technical-guides/securing-email/).
+If you send and receive emails from your own email server, have a newsletter, or just want to learn more, we recommend checking out [this guide at MaxwellCTI on Securing Email](https://maxwellcti.com/technical-guides/securing-email/).
 This gets into the nitty-gritty and has a roll-out plan for organizations implementing email security.

 ## What if I don't send email from my domain?